 Do you know of any smallsat thrusters that we’ve missed?
 Please drop us a note at [email protected] or on Twitter.
 Alternatively, if you’d like to list your products and services on satsearch, get started here.

-Selecting the most appropriate thruster product for a CubeSat can be a tricky challenge.
+Selecting the most appropriate thruster product for a CubeSat can be a tricky challenge, but is a critical step for any mission or service requiring inspace maneuverability and control.

-In this article, we look at some of the factors that should be taken into account to make this decision.
+To help navigate these criteria, in this article we look at some of the factors that should be taken into account to make this decision.
 We also provide an overview of a number of propulsion products on the market, listed on the satsearch platform to help you select the best option.

 Your CubeSat thruster requirements